-The term 401k plan refers to a type of employer-sponsored retirement plan that allows the employees to set aside a certain portion of their salary for making long-term investments.
-To fund the investments, contributions are also made by the employer subject to a certain limit.
+The term 401k plan refers to a type of employer-sponsored retirement plan that allows employees to set aside a certain portion of their salary for making long-term investments.
+To fund the investments, contributions made by the employer are subject to a certain limit.
 The amounts contributed to the plan are used for providing retirement benefits to the employees.

 401k plans are very popular retirement plans in the US in which the employees and employers contribute amounts to the plan for retirement benefits of the employees.
 The employees contribute a certain portion of their monthly salaries to the plan subject to an annual limit prescribed by the IRS.
 The contributions are also made by the employer to the plan and the cumulative amounts are used for long-term investments.

-An important feature of a 401k plan is that the amounts contributed to the plan are tax-deferred, which means that they are eligible for tax benefit and not charged to tax unless withdrawn in the future.
-The amounts can’t be withdrawn by the employee until the age of retirement and if anyone wants to make an early withdrawal, they will have to incur a penalty @ 10% of the amounts withdrawn.
+An important feature of 401k plan is that the amounts contributed to the plan are tax-deferred, which means that they are eligible for tax benefits and not charged to tax unless withdrawn in the future.
+The amounts can’t be withdrawn by the employee until the age of retirement and if anyone wants to make an early withdrawal, they will have to incur a penalty of 10% of the amounts withdrawn.

-Following are some distinguishing features of a 401k plan:
+Following are some distinguished features of the 401k plan:

 - Employer and Employee Contributions: The contributions are made to the plan by the employees as a certain portion of the salary subject to annual limits.
 The employers also match the contributions to a certain extent.